zachwood0s/blog/_posts/2019-11-16-higher-order-functions.md

 -- Output: [2, 4, 6, 8]
 ```

-Here we provided map with a function `by2` which was then applied to each element of the list.
-In other words it returns a new list that looks like:
+Here we provided `map` with a function `by2` which was then applied to each element of the list.
+In other words, it returns a new list that looks like:

 ```haskell
 [by2 1, by2 2, by2 3, by2 4]